 There’s a seating area inside the café but if the weather is fine why not sit out in the courtyard and take in your surroundings.
 There are plenty of tables and chairs here if you wish to enjoy your coffee al fresco and you might even meet some of the peafowl foraging on the gravel!

 Some of the highlights include body armour worn during Cromwellian times, Bedouin tent hangings from North Africa dating back to the 1840s and a child’s high chair with an interesting connection to the poet Milton.
 You’ll get to see a vine that was an original cutting from one at Hampton Court Palace in London (which was given to Anne Boleyn by Cardinal Wolsey), a cassone from Florence in Italy and you’ll hear the story about the unfinished painting in the Tapestry Room.
-You’ll also see how inventive the Victorians were in the kitchen of the castle and in the basement you’ll learn about the Temple of the Goddess religion that has 32,000 members worldwide!
+You’ll also see how inventive the Victorians were in the kitchen of the castle and in the basement you’ll learn about the Fellowship of the Goddess religion that has 32,000 members worldwide!

 When you finish the tour and exit the basement, the tour guide will give you some information about visiting the gardens.